HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-03-hash-functions.md

 > "Quantum computers do give an increased speed up in the computation of unstructured problems such as hashing, but at the end of the day, they would still be brute forcing an attack the same way a computer today would attempt to do so." - Source\footnote{\url{https://medium.com/@rauljordan/the-state-of-hashing-algorithms-the-why-the-how-and-the-future-b21d5c0440de}}

 ### Summary

+input to output fixed

+criteria to be useful for cryptographic means

+Non-cryptographic hash functions are useful for other applications.